 Bentonite Clay For Natural Hair (Type 4 Kinky Hair)

 Anyone with type 4 kinky hair knows that it is thick, coarse, extremely fragile, and always in need of moisturization.
 A bentonite clay hair mask works like a charm for this hair type.
 This clay provides the hair and scalp rejuvenation you were waiting for.
 It gently cleanses your scalp while deeply cleansing your hair.
 Efficient hair and scalp impurities removal is made possible by bentonite clay.
-Hair moisture retention is attained by drawing out impurities, which allows the hair to absorb and retain moisture better.
+Hair moisture retention is attained by drawing out impurities, which allows the hair to absorb better.
 As a result, you end up with elongated and supremely defined curls.
 You may see improvement in hair elasticity and in hair frizz control.

 We are sure you are now fully aboard this bentonite clay train.
 Let’s look at how you can make a hair mask with it!

 How To Make A Bentonite Clay Hair Mask